 Serverless computing is the approach you and your org needs.
 Serverless as a term has become ambiguous.
 And that is a challenge for everyone.
 Some days I feel that I want to replace the word completely.
 But as I outlined in an article for Tech Republic – it leads to dramatic process improvements and significant cost savings.
 It unlocks business value.

-The is a real revolution to grasp with cloud native and serverless.
-They can offer your org transformative shifts in creativity, agility and cost-savings.
+This is a real revolution to grasp cloud-native and serverless.
+They can offer your org transformative shifts in creativity, agility, and cost-savings.
 In 2020, Todd Weiss and I from Tech Republic had a great discussion on how I achieved this with Liberty Mutual.

-We talk through mouth watering ways cost savings of 92.5% to 99.98%.
-In one story we reduced cost from $50,000 to $10 per year.
+We talk through mouth-watering ways to cost savings of 92.5% to 99.98%.
+In one story we reduced costs from $50,000 to $10 per year.
 A few people challenged these figures on social media.
-I can assure you that the figures are direct from source.
-I recorded the figures and double-checked everything before speaking about it in public.
+I can assure you that the figures are direct from the source.
+I recorded the figures and double-checked everything before speaking about them in public.

 I hope their shareholders don’t educate themselves on the actual cost of cloud-native and serverless.
 That would make for some very uncomfortable board meetings.

 The article also includes some other advice on getting started with your cloud-native and serverless engineering journey.

 The first step is to make the decision to leave infrastructure management to cloud vendors.
 This immediately gives IT staffers much more time for creativity in building applications.
 Thus starting the journey of driving business value for the org and customers.